 Please apply regularly at the International Office via the online system.
-If you have received a quota slot, please indicate the code of the corresponding program in your first priority.
-If you are not going abroad through a quota slot, please indicate the three priorities agreed upon with the program director.
+If you have received a quota slot, please indicate the partner university and tick the box quota.
+If you are not going abroad through a quota slot, please indicate the priorities agreed upon with the program director.

 Only applicants who have had a prior interview with your program director and have determined the number of ECTS credits they will receive can be accepted.

 Selection is based on contingent places and your program director can confirm your place.
 You will receive an e-mail from the International Office with the selection result as well as information on how to proceed (enrollment, funding opportunities, etc.).